Niyam-Jain/Customer-Spending-Prediction-Project/README.md

 If you want to contribute to this project, feel free to fork the repository, make changes, and create a pull request.
 We welcome any contributions or improvements.

-## License

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.

 ---